jalbertomr/springwebjpaexceptionpgsql/README.md

-## Spring Web jpa Person with exceptions
+## Spring Web jpa Person with exceptions, profiles for H2, Postgresql, initialization of tables by properties data.sql

-Application of person with operations CRUD using JPARepository with Global Exception handling
+Application of person with operations CRUD using JPARepository with Global Exception handling Initialization of tables by application.resources and profiles

 ## Profiles Used

   h2Initdata
   pgsqlInitdata

-###  Using profile h2InitData then files used
+###  Using profile h2InitData then sql files used to init data

   application.properties
   application-h2InitData.properties